 Simple English definitions for legal terms

-Read a random definition: sole selling agency
+Read a random definition: court commissioner

 The instance-and-expense test is a way for courts to decide who owns the rights to a product.
 If someone makes something while working for someone else, the owner of the company usually owns the rights to it.
 But if someone is hired to make something and uses their own resources, they might own the rights instead.
 The test looks at whether the company told the person what to make and paid for it, or if the person made it on their own and got paid later.
 If the company wins the test, they own the product unless there's a different agreement.